 In this section we provide a thorough analysis of each option using the Evaluation Framework presented in Part One as well as the stakeholder and public feedback presented in Part Two.
-We have also included an additional option (3A) that was suggested during the public consultation.
+We have also included an additional option (3B) based on input and feedback received from Town Council in December 2016.

-As described in more detail in Part One, it is important to note that while some options will fall short of the test of effective representation, there will be range of acceptable options for council to choose from.
-This reflects the fact that municipalities are given broad discretion to choose the ward and council structure that best serves their unique history, needs and interests.
+As described in more detail in Part One, while some options will fall short of the test of effective representation, there will be range of acceptable options for council to choose from.
+This reflects the fact that municipalities are given broad discretion to determine the ward and council structure that best serves their unique history, needs and interests.